Dale Chihuly: Works

-For his exhibition in Jerusalem, Israel, in 2000, in addition to the glass pieces, he had enormous blocks of transparent ice brought in from an Alaskan artesian well and formed a wall, echoing the stones of the nearby Citadel.
+For his exhibition in Jerusalem, in 1999–2000, in addition to the glass pieces, he had enormous blocks of transparent ice brought in from an Alaskan artesian well and formed a wall, echoing the stones of the nearby Citadel.
 Lights with color gels were set up behind them for illumination.
 Chihuly said the melting wall represented the "dissolution of barriers" between people.
 This exhibit holds the world record for most visitors to a temporary exhibit with more than 1.3 million visitors.

-Galleries

-Chihuly's largest permanent exhibit is at the Oklahoma City Museum of Art.
-Other large collections can be found at the Morean Arts Center in St. Petersburg, Florida, and Chihuly Garden and Glass in Seattle, Washington.

-Chihuly also maintains two retail stores in partnership with MGM Resorts International, one at the Bellagio on the Las Vegas Strip, and the other at the MGM Grand Casino in Macau.
+In 1999, Chihuly's "Millenium Tree" was present in the East Wing of the Clinton White House during a Millenium celebration.
+The tree now resides in the William J. Clinton Presidential Library and Museum.

+Two of Chihuly's pieces can also be found at two casino resorts owned by MGM Resorts International: one in the reception area of the Bellagio on the Las Vegas Strip, and the other in the VIP lobby of the MGM Macau in Macau, China.
+The piece at the Bellagio, titled Fiori di Como, holds the Guinness World Record for largest glass sculpture.
+In July 2001, in response to positive feedback from guests who viewed the installation at Bellagio, Chihuly partnered with Bellagio to open a store that sold some of the artist's original works, as well as books and videos about the artist.
+However, the store has since been marked permanently closed on Google Maps.